bennywong3/1340_gp114/README.md

 **2. Management of seats**

-> Sometimes when a large group of customers come, we cannot arrange tables with suitable size for them in a short time.
+> Sometimes when a large group of customers comes, we cannot arrange tables with suitable size for them in a short time.
 We have to walk around the deli to find a table for them, which is time-consuming.
 Also when customers leave, we cannot know which table becomes vacant immediately.

 **3. No trackable record of customer’s dining time**

 > We do not know how long a group of customers has occupied a table.
 Therefore, we cannot identify those groups which occupied for a long time and politely ask them to leave.
 As a result, the table turnover rate is low.

-**4. Layout of deli**
+**4. The layout of deli**

-> As the deli’s layout changes seasonally, it is hard for us to memorize the new layout, which results in a longer time to lead customers to a suitable table.
+> As the deli’s layout changes seasonally, it is hard for us to memorize the new layout, which results in a long time to lead customers to a suitable table.

 **5. Limited table size**